Richie Towell: Salford City

 On 31 May 2019 Towell joined Salford City on a two-year contract.
 He made his début on the opening day of the 2019–20 season, a 2–0 victory against Stevenage.
 On Boxing Day, Towell opened the scoring with a "thunderbolt" in a 2–1 win over Crewe Alexandra on Boxing Day, helping Salford to their first victory in five games.
 On 19 January 2020, he was sent off in a 2–1 away victory against Forest Green Rovers after committing two bookable offences.
 He scored Salford's second in a 2–0 win against Macclesfield Town on 29 February.

 Shamrock Rovers

 At the end of the 2020–21 season, it was announced that Towell would be leaving the club to return to Ireland and join Shamrock Rovers.
-He scored his first goal against ŠK Slovan Bratislava in UEFA Champions League first qualifying round, but Rovers where eliminated 3–2 on aggregate.
+He scored his first goal against ŠK Slovan Bratislava in UEFA Champions League first qualifying round, but Rovers were eliminated 3–2 on aggregate.

 International career

-In May 2008, Towell made his Republic of Ireland under-17's debut in a European championship match against Switzerland.
+In May 2008, Towell made his Republic of Ireland under-17 debut in a European championship match against Switzerland.
 He gained his second Ireland under-17 cap four days later, against Spain.

 Towell made two appearances for Republic of Ireland under-21s in the 2011 UEFA European Under-21 Football Championship qualification campaign.